Shipr-Hub/Shipr-Community-Android/CONTRIBUTING.md

 ## Contributing

-Contributions are welcome!

 **Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

-If you need any help, please contact us on slack

 1. Check out our [public issues board][0].
 If your issue isn't on the board, [open a new one][1].
 2. Pick an issue that nobody has claimed and start working on it.